I am working on the collaborative culture of the Wikipedia for my

 "please do not bite the newcomers" (Wikipedia2005pdn).
 Such Wikipedia

-norms and their relationship to the technology, discourse, and vision
+norms and their relationship to the technology, discourse, and vision of

-contribute to the development and maintenance of this community's
+to the development and maintenance of this community's

 collaborative—"good faith" — culture?